AymaneTech/Cappuccino_code/README.md

-I apologize for the oversight.
-It appears that I didn't use the correct links you provided.
-Here is the README with the correct links:

 # README - Brotons Coffee Shop Website

 Welcome to the Brotons Coffee Shop Website repository!
 This README provides a brief overview of our project and essential links for your reference.